 Climb a huge hill, looking out for butterflies, bees and other insects on the way.
 Sugar Loaf is a good one, with Mynydd Llanwenarth car park the best starting point.
 The ascent is easy at first, but little legs might want to skip the steep bit near the summit.
 Take a kite – on windy days, Sugar Loaf is a great flying spot.
 To find out more, visit our pages on walking.

-Whatever the weather Cantref – is a fantastic family day out.
-There are dozens of activities to enjoy at this award-winning Adventure Farm.
-For starters, take your pick from bottle feeding pigs, rampaging through a play zone, handling hamsters, pony rides, pet racing, adventures through swamps and a badger-themed quest.
-There are indoor and outdoor areas, as well as tractor rides.
-Find out more about Cantref Adventure Farm.
+Whatever the weather, an adventure farm or play barn are great ways to have fun with the kids!
+You can head to Cantref for a fantastic family day out, with dozens of activities to enjoy at this award-winning Adventure Farm.
+For starters, take your pick from bottle feeding goats, rampaging through a play zone, handling hamsters, pony rides, pet racing and a super sledge ride!
+Or why not visit Brynich Play Barn to have fun in the many ball pits and slides!

 7. Know your stalactites from your stalagmites